simdjson/simdjson/doc/performance.md

 Downclocking
 --------------

+You should not expect the simdjson library to cause downclocking of your recent Intel CPU cores.

 On some Intel processors, using SIMD instructions in a sustained manner on the same CPU core may result in a phenomenon called downclocking whereas the processor initially runs these instructions at a slow speed before reducing the frequency of the core for a short time (milliseconds).
 Intel refers to these states as licenses.
 On some current Intel processors, it occurs under two scenarios:

 - [Whenever 512-bit AVX-512 instructions are used](https://lemire.me/blog/2018/09/07/avx-512-when-and-how-to-use-these-new-instructions/).